rishusinghal15/rishusinghal15/README.md

 };
 ```

-I'm a **pre-final year Computer Science** undergraduate with hands-on experience in full-stack web development and AI-integrated applications using React.js, Node.js and REST APIs, with a strong interest in Data Structures & Algorithms.
+I'm a **final year Computer Science** undergraduate with hands-on experience in full-stack web development and AI-integrated applications using React.js, Node.js and REST APIs, with a strong interest in Data Structures & Algorithms.
 Passionate about problem-solving and aspiring to build scalable, user-focused software solutions as a **Software Development Engineer.**

 ---